 There is a lot of information moving within the Internet, and just like our roads, there are a variety or rules, or protocols, in place to make sure the traffic moves freely.

-A network, or different networks connected together, enable computers to talk to each other (following the rules or the protocols).
+A network, or different connected networks, enable computers to talk to each other (following the rules or the protocols).
 The rules are basically software programs and algorithms, which are all based on mathematics.

 Different hardware types enables the communications over the Internet wiring.
 Routers and Switches are a couple of hardware devices that you may have heard of.